DeviprasadShetty9833/AQI/README.md

 ---

-# Abstract
+# Overview

 **EcoGauge** is a web-based real-time environmental monitoring dashboard that integrates and visualizes data from a network of monitoring stations across Mumbai, displaying both the Air Quality Index (AQI) and the Noise Pollution Index (NPI) on an interactive map.
+This project aims to design and implement a unified, real-time monitoring dashboard that seamlessly integrates and visualizes both Air Quality Index (AQI) and Noise Pollution Index (NPI) data across the Mumbai region.
+The system focuses on translating complex environmental data into a visually engaging and user-friendly interface, featuring an interactive geospatial map, detailed data cards, and historical trend charts for comprehensive analysis.
+By providing location-specific, real-time data along with actionable health recommendations, the dashboard empowers citizens to make informed daily decisions that help mitigate personal health risks.
+Furthermore, the platform serves as a valuable tool for researchers, policymakers, and urban planners, promoting environmental awareness and enabling data-driven strategies for building a cleaner, quieter, and healthier city.

 Key features include Real-time data, detailed Pollutant breakdowns through Application Programming Interface (APIs), Data analytics such as Regional Comparisons, Historical Trend analysis, Geospatial Analysis and Location-specific Health recommendations.
 The admin panel provides control over Station data, Alerts, and Insights through Graphical dashboards, empowering authorities with transparency and actionable intelligence.